awsdocs/aws-systems-manager-user-guide/doc_source/fleet.md

 ## Who should use Fleet Manager?<a name="fleet-who"></a>

-Any AWS customer should use Fleet Manager who wants to have a centralized way to do the following:
-+ Manage their node fleet
+Any AWS customer who wants a centralized way to manage their node fleet should use Fleet Manager\.
-+ Manage their Amazon ECS clusters

 ## How can Fleet Manager benefit my organization?<a name="fleet-benefits"></a>